amasse3/AzureAD-Baseline-MLZ/doc/AAD-Config-Baseline.md

 ## 1. Prepare to manage Azure AD
 The first user in an Azure AD tenant will have super user / root access to the entire Azure tenant.
 These permissions are assigned by the Global Administrator Azure AD role.

-### a.
-Prepare a secure workstation for managing Azure AD
+  ### A. Prepare a secure workstation for managing Azure AD
 There are several client tools for managing Azure AD configuration.
 Make sure you are managing Azure and Azure AD from a secure workstation.
 Ensure these privileged access devices include the Azure management tools outlined in this section.

 > **Reference**: [Privileged Access Devices](https://docs.microsoft.com/en-us/security/compass/privileged-access-devices)